 Payday and title lending reform resources

-On busy highways and run-down streets across Alabama, you can't miss them -- big, bright signs promising easy money.
-From payday loans to title pawns, Alabamians face a dizzying array of credit services that trap too many consumers in financial quicksand.
+On busy highways and run-down streets across Alabama, you can't miss them: big, bright signs promising easy money.
+From payday loans to title pawns, Alabamians face a dizzying array of credit services that can trap too many consumers in financial quicksand.

 Most states have laws against usury, or excessive interest.
 Alabama's Small Loan Act caps the interest rate on small, short-term loans at 3 percent a month, or an annual percentage rate (APR) of 36 percent.
 But laws covering payday lenders pemit certain kinds of loans at APRs of more than 10 times that limit.
 Payday loans can carry interest rates up to 456 percent APR in Alabama, and auto title loans can carry rates up to 300 percent APR under state law.